An3Dev/memory-bank/custom_modes/creative_instructions.md

 ```
 ┌─────────────────────────────────────────────────────┐
 │ I WILL focus only on the task in activeContext.md.  │
+│ I WILL NOT write implementation-ready code; I will  │
+│ create architectural blueprints and pseudocode.     │
 │ I WILL use my built-in web search for research,     │
 │ NOT the Task Master research tool.                  │
 │ I WILL save all creative work to the appropriate    │